Updated: Sep 13

 Are we prolonging life or prolonging death?
-Are the algorithms utilized in machine learning based on standards created for the majority of people or individuals?
+Are the algorithms utilized in machine learning based on standards created for most people or individuals?

 These are fundamental questions to answer before we jump to a conclusion.
 It would be the former if an engineer treated the patient, but we talked about physicians, and medical science and medicine are not exact science.

-Corporate requirements are based on the population health model, but if we are looking for personalized care based on what Hippocrates defined and individual liberty expects, only the human “physician“ offers the full spectrum of compassion, empathy, and humanity real medical needs of a person.
+Corporate requirements are based on the population health model, but if we are looking for personalized care based on what Hippocrates defined and what individual liberty expects, only the human “physician“ offers the full spectrum of compassion, empathy, and humanity's real medical needs of a person.

-In short, a robot treats numbers and algorithms, but the physician treats human disease.
-Human life consists of dignity and integrity — places where artificial intelligence will always be lacking.
+In short, a robot treats numbers and algorithms, but a physician treats human disease.
+Human life consists of dignity and integrity — places artificial intelligence will always be lacking.